 Responsible cat owners won’t let their pets roam free.
-According to the American Pet Products Association, over 42 million households in the United States have at least one house cat.
-That’s not even counting the feral ones.
-Experts believe that figure can go as high as 160 million animals.
-With unowned felines, you have to take matters in your hands.
+According to the American Pet Products Association, over 42 million households in the United States have at least one house cat.2 That’s not even counting the feral ones.
+Experts believe that figure can go as high as 160 million animals.3 With unowned felines, you have to take matters in your hands.

 Fortunately, there are many ways to deter nuisance cats from your home.
 Some are harmless, while others require caution when using them.
 Remember that many of them are opportunistic, looking for a free meal where they can find it.
 If you make your yard inhospitable to them, they’ll move on to easier pickings without a lot more effort on your part.

 Citrus smells, whether it’s lemon, orange, or grapefruit, are sure to turn away any cat—even the most curious feline.
 It’s a good thing, too, seeing as these fruits contain ingredients that are toxic to them.
-They are also harmful to horses and dogs.
-The acidity is irritating to them, too.
-The chemical that is of significant concern is psoralen, which can cause mutations in the animal’s DNA.
+Besides the acidity being irritating to them, the essential oils and the psoralen are toxic compounds that can cause vomiting, diarrhea, depression, and potentially dermatitis, as the psoralen is phototoxic.
 Use with caution.

 2. Apple Cider Vinegar

 Apple cider vinegar is also acidic and can cause skin irritation if an inquisitive cat gets too close.
 The odor will deter the animal, but like citrus, it can cause more harm than good.
-It can also cause damage to their digestive system if it’s ingested.
+It can cause damage to their digestive system if large amounts of undiluted apple cider vinegar are ingested.
 Hopefully, the strong smell is enough to send a nuisance feline out of the area.
 Be careful when using it since it can also hurt plants.